 In contrasting the two techniques, we find formal verification to be useful when we want to exhaustively check the system for correctness for all possible paths.
 This approach may be time consuming but would ensure complete validation of the system.
 On the other hand, the SML based simulation had its own set of advantages.
 We found SML based simulation validation to be an easier way to find the bugs in the protocol at an earlier phase of the design process by simulating the framework with a set of test vectors and checking for the correctness of the system.
 Also, due to the inherent denotational semantics of functional languages, we found it easier to formalize such a framework.
 We realized that the formal definitions of the components of LIP could be naturally mapped to SML.
 Hence, it was easy to model the framework in SML.
 Also, the component of the LIP were made generic such that they could easily be reusable with any component.
 It also helped in making the models open to extension without making many changes.

-We also experimented with multiclock LI systems using our framework, but due to lack of space we do not show the details in this paper.
 A possible extension would be to modify the LI protocols to GALS system such that they could be easily validated in the framework.